Stopping, parking and reversing

 When you’re parking on a hill, use the wheels and the engine to make sure the car cannot roll away if the parking brake fails.

-- Leave the car in gear: if the parking brake fails, the engine should stop the wheels turning.
-(This only applies to a car with manual gears.)
+• Leave the car in gear: if the parking brake fails, the engine should stop the wheels turning.
+(Note: this only applies to a car with manual transmission.)

-- If you drive an automatic vehicle, always leave in park when stationery.
+• If you drive an automatic vehicle, always leave the gear selector in park when you've parked.

 Getting out of the car